-I am less than two months behind on my car payments.
-However, the bank repossessed my car today.
-They never gave me notice that they were going to repossess the car.
-I've been paying on this car for over three years.
+I'm less than two months behind on my car payments.
+But the bank repossessed my car today.
+They never gave me notice that they were going to take it.
+I've been paying on this vehicle for over three years.
 Is that legal?

-As a general rule?
-Yes.
-Most car loan agreements specify that the lender can repossess your car when you are late making payments.
-The lender doesn't have to give you notice that it plans to take your car.

-However, in at least one situation, you'll get notice ahead of time (this applies to those in the military).
+As a general rule, yes.
+Most car loan agreements specify that the lender can repossess your car when you're late making payments.
+The lender usually doesn't have to give you notice that it plans to take your vehicle.
+But in at least one situation, you'll get notice ahead of time.

-In a few other situations, the lender may be limited in when it can repossess your car.
+In a few other situations, the lender might be limited in when it can repossess your car.

-- The loan agreement.
-Your loan agreement should spell out what happens if you fall behind on payments and how far behind you have to be before the bank can repossess the car.
-Many loan agreements let creditors repossess a car if you are just a month late on payments.
-You might even be one payment away from paying off the loan, but the bank can still repossess if you are late.
-Other agreements will give you more wiggle room with payments before a bank can declare you in default and repossess the car.
+Your loan agreement should describe what will happen if you fall behind on your payments and how far behind you have to be before the bank can repossess the vehicle.
+Loan agreements often allow creditors to repossess a car if the borrower is just a month late on payments.
+You might even be one payment away from paying off the loan, but the bank can still repossess if you're late.
+Other agreements will give you more time before a bank can declare you in default and take the car.

-Your past payment history.
-If the bank had a pattern of previously accepting late payments from you, then it may have waived its right to repossess if you were late again.
-That might not immediately stop the bank from repossessing the car, but you can raise this as a defense if the creditor sues you for a deficiency balance.
+If the bank had a pattern of accepting late payments from you in the past, then it might have waived its right to repossess the car when you were late again.
+You can raise this past acceptance of late payments as a defense if the creditor sues you for a deficiency balance.

-Notwithstanding whether the bank was supposed to give you notice before it repossessed the car, it is still required to give you certain notices after the repossession.
-To learn more, see Required Notices in Car Repossessions.
+Even if the bank wasn't required to give you notice before it repossessed the car, it still has to give you specific notices after the repossession.